Augea

 Why you got less crypto than expected

-·A platform advertising low or zero fees can still produce a worse result if spread is wider.
+• A platform advertising low or zero fees can still produce a worse result if the spread is wider.

 A simple example

 This is a simplified hypothetical.
-Actual costs vary by exchange, route, and market conditions.
+Actual costs vary by exchange, route, and market conditions, and are reproducible from the public snapshot archive.

 Why route choice matters